 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Munich.

-Best Hostel in Munich
+The 4You Hostel Munich

 Located close to the train station, this hostel gives you easy access to Maxvorstadt, Altstadt and Isarvorstadt – perfect if you want to stay centrally!
 They also offer a complimentary breakfast buffet – a rarity for hostels anywhere in the world, and helping you to keep costs down during your stay.